lackhole/Lupin/README.md

 # Access
-#### A generic programming for accessing class members, ignoring their access specifiers.
+#### A generic library for accessing class members, ignoring their access specifiers.

 * No need to modify the target class
 * No need to overwrite access specifiers with macros